Mohamed-Abusaif/GUI-for-Bio-Computing-Basic-Algorithms-Using-Python/readme.md

     `python main.py`
 in vscode terminal
 or in any other terminal the project is opened in.
-5-You should now see the GUI for the app and now you can start using it
+5. You should now see the GUI for the app and now you can start using it

 ---

-Errors That I Faced and solutions:
+## Errors That I Faced and solutions:

 https://www.youtube.com/watch?v=20sWJ2sImVo

 https://stackoverflow.com/questions/37403816/python-import-modules-once-then-share-with-several-files

 https://stackoverflow.com/questions/36810113/importing-an-own-python-file-class-not-defined

 ---

-Tutorials and Repos I Used:
+## Tutorials and Repos I Used:
 https://anzeljg.github.io/rin2/book2/2405/docs/tkinter/grid-config.html

 https://www.youtube.com/watch?v=ibf5cx221hk